 Preparation of Teacher Candidates

-As an NCATE accredited program, the College of Education and its PDS partners are held to the highest level of standards in the preparation of teacher candidates.
-The Professional Development School Network (PDS) includes the College of Education, the College of Arts and Sciences, and hundreds of teachers and administrators from schools in nine diverse districts across Kansas.
-Partner districts represent inner city, small-town, and rural learning environments and include elementary, middle, and high schools.
+As an NCATE-accredited program, the College of Education and its partner Professional Development Schools are held to the highest level of standards in the preparation of teacher candidates.
+The Professional Development School Network (PDS) includes the College of Education, the College of Arts and Sciences, and hundreds of teachers and administrators from schools in nine diverse districts across Kansas; furthermore, partner districts represent inner city, small-town, and rural learning environments ranging from elementary, middle, and high schools.
 These PDS partners have been engaged in collaborative and simultaneous K-16 reform, including efforts to address social justice and educational equity, since 1989.

-The college is also excited to report the genesis of the Troops to Teachers – Kansas (TTTK) Program.
-In partnership with the Kansas State Department of Education (KSDE) and the university’s Office of Military Affairs, TTTK will utilize the college’s Masters of Arts in Teaching (MAT) and Bachelor of Science (BS) online programs to recruit military veterans to the teaching profession.
+The college is also excited to report the Troops to Teachers – Kansas (TTTK) Program.
+In partnership with the Kansas State Department of Education (KSDE) and the university’s Office of Military Affairs, TTTK will utilize the college’s Bachelor of Science (BS) and Master of Arts in Teaching (MAT) online programs to recruit military veterans to the teaching profession.
 In accordance with College and University, this program seeks to provide veteran students with extensive academic, financial, and professional support.
-Given that both programs are 100% online, TTTK hopes to recruit and retain veteran students with diverse backgrounds from all across Kansas, the U.S., and eventually the world starting in Fall 2018.
+Given that both programs are 100% online, TTTK hopes to recruit and retain veteran students with diverse backgrounds from all across Kansas, the U.S., and eventually the world.

 Graduate Diversity Coordinator

 Exciting and educational events regarding diversity and inclusion are happening all around us!
 Visit the Diversity Calendar to see all of the important dates and events that are happening here at K-State, locally, nationally, and internationally!

 Do you know of an important date or event that should be added to the calendar?
 If so, please feel free to contact Diversity Coordinator Nick Gallivan at firstname.lastname@example.org to have them added to the list!